 People need an individual place to connect with their direct supervisor, so it’s crucial to get these meetings right.
 At Michael Hyatt & Company, we allow 30 minutes to an hour for one-on-ones, depending on the nature of the role.
 One-on-one meetings are ultimately about accountability and alignment.
 They’re a time for leaders to give focused time to their direct reports, discuss ongoing or new projects, and establish expectations moving forward.

-To ensure a successful one-on-one, structure your check-ins around these 4 questions:
+To ensure a successful one-on-one, structure your check-ins around these four questions:

 - What updates do you have for me?
 As a leader, you need to keep your ear close to the ground.
 You’ll want to know what’s going on in the business and how progress is being made toward goals.
 Since your direct reports are on the front lines, they’ll be your access point for that.